ts-oh/RPS/README.md

 # RPS

-The Odin Project.
-Project: Build Rock Paper Scissors from scratch.
+**This was a Rock Paper Scissors project from 'The Odin Project' fundamentals.**

+- Learning Objective:

-1st Phase - Console Version: playayble with prompts and outputs to console.
+  - First phase was to create a console version which was playayble with prompts and outputs to console.

-2nd Phase - HTML Version: playable through buttons and outputs results using DOM.
+  - In the second phase, UI version was created which was playable through buttons and outputs results using the DOM.

+- Used: JavaScript, CSS, and HTML.